 An internal podcast is an audio or video show produced by a company exclusively for its own workforce.
 Unlike public podcasts, internal podcasts are gated — distributed through private feeds, secure intranet integrations, mobile apps, or password-protected players — so the content stays inside the organization.

-Sometimes called internal company podcasts, employee podcasts, or private podcasts for employees.
-The format ranges from a five-minute weekly leadership update to a fully produced series on culture or strategy.
+Internal podcasts are also known as internal company podcasts, employee podcasts, internal communications podcasts, or private podcasts for employees.
+The format ranges from a five-minute weekly leadership update to a fully produced series on culture, strategy, or training.
 The defining characteristic is access: the audience is your workforce, and only your workforce.

 80%